-Neither Rockwell or OSIsoft Pi publish online pricing guides, making this final category difficult to compare.
+Neither Rockwell or AVEVA publish online pricing guides, making this final category difficult to compare.
 However, Canary provides all pricing directly on their website along with a pricing calculator so you can build your system and receive instant pricing.

 Ultimately, whether you choose Rockwell, OSIsoft, or Canary, you will have a solid database with a tools that you can use to trend or visualize your industrial process data.
 We believe that Canary offers the following advantages.

 Why Try Canary?